dylanirlbeck/tailwind-ppx/README.md

 ### Conditional including of classes

-This is not the scope of this ppx.
-Instead you can for example use `re-classnames`.
+This feature is out of scope for `tailwind-ppx`; instead, we recommend you  use [`re-classnames`](https://github.com/MinimaHQ/re-classnames).
+See the example below:

 Here is an example: